-Despite its popularity, hyaluronic acid is one of the most misunderstood and misused ingredients in skin care.
-It’s often confused with alpha hydroxy (AHA) and beta hydroxy acids (BHA) since they all do wonders for the skin.
-AHAs and BHAs exfoliate the topmost layers of your skin.
+Hyaluronic acid is one of the most sought-after skin care ingredients, but it’s also often misused and misunderstood.
+Many confuse it with alpha hydroxy (AHA) and beta hydroxy (BHA) acids, which are used to exfoliate the topmost layers of the skin.
 Hyaluronic acid, on the other hand, is a great pick for anyone looking for a serious boost of skin moisture, no matter your skin type.
 It is one of the most commonly buzzed-about beauty ingredients because of its incredible ability to hold up to 1,000x its weight in water.
 It’s also something that your body makes naturally, so its chemical composition absorbs easily into your skin.
 That makes hyaluronic acid serums particularly amazing for dry and mature complexions or anyone who wants to plump away fine lines and wrinkles.

 What Is Hyaluronic Acid?

-To understand how hyaluronic acid works, we need to understand what it is.
-According to Dr. Magovern, hyaluronic acid is a glycosaminoglycan, which is technically a protein, which is found naturally in the skin.
-It’s also found in the eyes, connective tissue and joints.
+To understand how hyaluronic acid works, we chatted with Dr. Ashley Magovern, M.D., a board-certified dermatologist in Manhattan Beach, Calif. and Dermstore’s medical director.
+According to Dr. Magovern, hyaluronic acid is a glycosaminoglycan, a protein found naturally in the skin, the eyes, connective tissue and joints.
 “Think of hyaluronic acid as a powerful hydrator.
-It has an amazing ability to attract and hold water in the skin, and in the rest of the body where it is found.
+It has an amazing ability to attract and hold water in the skin and in the rest of the body where it is found.
 It lubricates the joints and helps to repair damage to the body after injury,” she explains.

 Why Use a Hyaluronic Acid Serum

-So if hyaluronic acid is already in our skin and body, why do we need to use a hyaluronic acid serum?
-Dr. Magovern explains, “As we age and go through life, our skin becomes increasingly dry and loses moisture.
+Although hyaluronic acid is already present in our skin and body, it’s still important to include a hyaluronic acid serum in your skin care routine.
+Dr. Magovern explains: “As we age and go through life, our skin becomes increasingly dry and loses moisture.
 Aging skin loses its firmness, becomes less supple and often looks dehydrated.
-A product that contains hyaluronic acid can replenish the moisture that aging skin is lacking and improve the appearance of fine lines and make the skin looks more smooth.”
+A product that contains hyaluronic acid can replenish the moisture that aging skin is lacking and improve the appearance of fine lines and make the skin look more smooth.”

-Dr. Magovern adds that everyone can and should be using a product containing hyaluronic acid, regardless of age, skin type or concern.
+Regardless of age, skin type or concern, everyone can and should be using a product containing hyaluronic acid, adds Dr. Magovern.
 “The great thing about hyaluronic acid is that it can be used on all skin types, even sensitive and acne- and rosacea-prone patients.
 There is nothing better at almost instantly giving a refreshed, hydrated, smooth appearance to the skin.
 My patients absolutely love it.”

-If you’re using a serum or a cream marketed toward plumping and hydrating, chances are you’re already using a product with hyaluronic acid.
+If you’re using a serum or a cream that aims to plump and hydrate the skin, there’s a good chance your product already contains hyaluronic acid.
 However, to get the most out of this ingredient, Dr. Magovern recommends looking closely at your product’s ingredient list.
 “Some formulations claim that they contain hyaluronic acid even though the amount is very small,” she warns.

 How to Use It for Best Results